benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

     )
 end

-local function activatePickupObject(object, part)
+local function touchPickup(object, part)
-    if not object
+    if not rootPart
-        or not part
+        or not object
-        or not rootPart then
+        or not part then

         return
     end